Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ZAP-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2010, Huang et al. used the SELEX method to isolate ZAP-binding RNAaptamers.
+<p>In 2010, Huang et al. used the SELEX method to isolate ZAP-binding RNAaptamers.
 After 21 rounds of selection, ZAP-binding aptamers were isolated.
-Sequence analysis revealed that they are G-rich RNAs with predicted stem-loop structures containing conserved “GGGUGG” and “GAGGG” motifs in the loop region<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Sequence analysis revealed that they are G-rich RNAs with predicted stem-loop structures containing conserved “GGGUGG” and “GAGGG” motifs in the loop region<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>